chmike/clog/README.md

 logging level.
 Executing the command `testClog | clogClr` will demonstrate its effect.

-I handy usage pattern when logging messages are written to files is to use the command `tail -F log_latest | clogClr`.
+A handy usage pattern when logging messages are written to files is to use the command `tail -F log_latest | clogClr`.
 Where `log_latest` is the link file to the latest log file created by the clog package.